sourcegraph/codeintellify/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![sourcegraph: search](https://img.shields.io/badge/sourcegraph-search-brightgreen.svg)](https://sourcegraph.com/github.com/sourcegraph/codeintellify)

-Adds code intelligence to code views on the web.
+This library manages all of the inputs (mouse/keyboard events, location changes, hover information, and hover actions) necessary to display hover tooltips on with a code view.
+All together, this makes it easier to add code intelligence to code views on the web.
 Used in [Sourcegraph](https://sourcegraph.com).

 ## What it does